 The College of Coastal Georgia is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate and baccalaureate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of the College of Coastal Georgia.
-As of fall 2015, the College awards two associate (core curriculum), 15 baccalaureate and 4 career associate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for guestions about the accreditation of the College of Coastal Georgia.

+As of spring 2018, the College awards two transfer associate (core curriculum), 17 baccalaureate and four career associate degrees.